Laboratory for Social-Emotional Development and Intervention

 Deerfield Hall, Fourth Floor, Room 4055

 If you are coming from the east end: drive west on Eglinton, and then south on Mississauga Road.
-Arrive at the main entrance of the UTM campus on the left side and enter the campus (the main entrance is at the intersection of Mississauga Road North and The Collegeway).
-Once you enter the main entrance you must follow Outer Circle Road until you arrive at Parking Lot 9 (you will pass by the Recreation, Athletics, and Wellness Centre on your left, and the Terrence Donnelly Health Sciences Complex on your left).
-Keep driving down the road and until directional signage into Parking Lot 9.
+Arrive at the north entrance of the UTM campus on the left side and enter the campus (the north entrance is at the intersection of Mississauga Road North and Outer Circle Road/Harkiss Road at the first set of traffic lights).
+Once you enter the north entrance you must follow Outer Circle Road past Deerfield Hall and the North Building on your right.
+Keep driving until you see Parking Lot 1 (green P1 sign) right beside the North Building.

 If you are arriving by bus: The bus will stop at the University of Toronto Mississauga lay-by bus terminal.
 Please call our lab approximately 5 minutes prior to your arrival at the bus terminal.
 Once you have arrived, a lab member will meet you when you get off the bus and accompany you to the laboratory.